 While your documents are under review, you’ll see an estimated wait time.
 You can wait or schedule a video call appointment by selecting Schedule an appointment, to finish verifying at a time that works best for you.

 Your documents may get rejected for a variety of reasons.
 If you are notified that your documents weren’t accepted, visit My documents were rejected for steps to fix this.

 After your documents are reviewed and approved, follow the prompts to confirm you have your documents ready and that you consent to the video call being recorded.
 Select Join Video Call when you are ready.

 - Wait for the Video Chat Agent to join.

 - Verify the information you provided, including your name, date of birth, address, and Social Security number, if required.

 - Show your documents to the Video Chat Agent.
 Hold your smartphone so the Video Chat Agent can see your documents, as shown below.
 If you cannot see your documents, ask the Video Chat Agent for directions.

 After you verify

-After you are verified, you may receive an email with next steps, depending on the partner you’re verifying for.
+After you’re verified, you may receive an email with next steps, depending on the partner you’re verifying for.
 Follow the instructions in the email to share your information with your ID.me partner.